Reviews You Can Rely On

 Credit: Jon Oleson

-Lastly, there were what we would classify as the “backpacking bottles” that both produced a bit of leakage on this test.
+Lastly, we would classify the “backpacking bottles” as having produced a bit of leakage on this test.
 The Nalgene Wide-Mouth leaked just a bit on the leakproof test, and the gasket-less lid is the classic twist on/off type.
 The Grayl GeoPress Water Filter and Purifier has two chambers—the bottom one you fill with unfiltered water, which is then pressed into the upper, filtered chamber.
 The upper chamber has a tight-fitting lid and screw cap with gaskets, which do not leak.
 We found that the lower chamber does leak, however, and not all the water presses into the upper chamber.
 This is an inherent design flaw in this otherwise very useful filter press that we were happy to have with us on several occasions despite the added weight.

 water bottle - the grayl geopress has an outer container that you fill with...